1NoOne1/ansible-racadm/Readme_OVA_VM.md

 * Open vCenter Clieent Application, Enter the credntials and into it.
 * Click on `File -> Deploy OVF Template`.
 In the Deploy OVF Template dilaog, choose the appropriate `Source file, Name of the VM and
 Host/Cluster/Resource pool` on which the VM should be deployed.
-* Once the template is deployed, `Go to VMs and Templates -> to the appropriate location of the VM (selected in the above step)`, `Right click on the VM -> Edit Settings`.
+* Once the template is deployed,
+  * `Go to VMs and Templates -> to the appropriate location of the VM (selected in the above step)`,
+  * `Right click on the VM -> Edit Settings`.
 This is to attach the correct NIC interface so that we can assign an IP address to access it.
   * Click on the `Network Adapter1 -> On the Right side panel`; Under the `Network Connection`, Please select an appropriate host network that exists in your network.
 * Once you assign the correct Network Adapter, `Right click on the VM -> Power -> Power On`.
-* Once the VM is up and Running, Open Console (`Right click on VM -> Open Console`) and log in using the credentials.
+* Once the VM is up and Running:
+  * Open Console (`Right click on VM -> Open Console`) and
-`user: root  pass: ChangeMe1!`
-**`[[ Please change the password immediately. ]]`**
+  * Log in using the credentials. `user: root  pass: ChangeMe1!` **`[[ Please change the password immediately. ]]`**
 * On terminal, Enter `ip addr` and note down the Ethernet device.
 Should see something like this:
 ```